-The more recent assessment of roadway improvements and the overall planning process were conducted in FY 2006.
-The assessment considered both minority and environmental justice and concluded that both the planning process and the priority setting for roadway improvement did not disproportionately impact nor neglect minorities and/or low-income groups or persons in the Rockford area, especially with respect to expenditures of Federal funds.
-This conclusion is supported by the fact that the single largest expenditure of transportation funds in decades, completed in November 2002, was on the Springfield/Harrison Connection, a project that has been regarded as a boon to the minority and low-income area it transverses.
-The reconstruction of Harrison Avenue from Mulford Road to 11th Street will also be a great benefit to minorities and low-income persons.
+• Springfield/Harrison Connection: The single largest expenditure of transportation funds in decades, completed in November 2002, a project that has been regarded as a boon to the minority and low-income area it traverses.

+- Harrison Avenue from Mulford Road to 11th Street: The reconstruction will also be a great benefit to minorities and low-income persons.
 The first and second portions of this project, from Mulford Road to 20th Street and the two bridges over the railroad tracks, were completed in 2009.
 The projected total cost for these two portions is approximately \$20,000,000.
-The next phase, from 20th Street to 11th Street, is schedule for 2014.
-Further, a number of federally funded planning projects have also been targeted at minority and low-income areas, the most notable being the West State Street Corridor Study (U.S. Business 20), South Main Street (IL 2), and the RMTD Route and Schedule Analysis (RSA).
+The next phase, from 20th Street to 11th Street, is schedule for 2016. - Further, a number of federally funded planning projects have also been targeted at minority and low-income areas, the most notable being the West State Street Corridor Study (U.S. Business 20), South Main Street (IL 2), and the RMTD Route and Schedule Analysis (RSA).
 Construction letting both of the West State Street and South Main Street corridors occurred in 2013.
 Both of these corridors should be completed in 2015-2016.